RaghuRam2005/derm_ai/README.md

 ⚠️ **Medical Disclaimer**: This application is for educational and informational purposes only.
 Always consult with qualified healthcare professionals for proper medical diagnosis and treatment.

-### Privacy and Security
-- Passwords are hashed using SHA-256
-- Images are not permanently stored
-- Analysis history is linked to user accounts

-### Limitations
-- Requires internet connection for AI analysis
-- Analysis quality depends on image quality
-- Not a substitute for professional medical advice

 ## Troubleshooting

 ### Common Issues